 A 2017 study followed 1,900 Australian teenagers for six years and found that minors who consume alcohol at home are more likely to drink when they're older and suffer from alcohol-related problems.
 The study also noted there was no difference between parents giving their children sips of alcohol or full servings.
 "Giving whole glasses is probably worse than giving sips," Richard Mattick, professor of Drug and Alcohol Studies at University of New South Wales, told USA Today.

 The CNN piece discusses studies that found contradictory results when it comes to kids who drink sips with their parents’ permission and those who aren’t offered alcohol at home.
 Some of the studies say kids who are offered alcohol at home are more likely to binge drink.
 One study says kids who are offered alcohol at home are a third less likely to binge drink.
 So the studies don’t seem to be much of a help when it comes to deciding what is right for your family.

 I think that’s the best rule of thumb – do what is right for your family.
 For my family, alcohol is part of more days than it is not.
 The boys have seen their dad and me share bottles of wine, drink beers around bonfires, and mix cocktails in the kitchen.
 They’ve seen me pour a small glass of wine at 10 a.m. on a Friday morning because I’m sitting down to write about that specific wine, and I need a few tastes to write a description.
 They know alcohol is part of our family culture, and they are part of our family.
 Sips, with permission and supervision are permitted.

 There are also expectations.
-I’ve talked to my teen about them already, and with my youngest going into seventh grade this year, I’ll be talking to him at the end of the summer.
+I’ve talked to my sons about them already.
 What are those expectations?